diskoverdata/diskover-docs/source_files/task_panel.md

 #### S3 Bucket Indexing Task

 Indexing tasks for S3 buckets are slightly different than Posix File systems, the following outlines the configuration differences required when creating a new index task.

-Configure the following differences for indexing S3 buckets:
+Configure the following differences for indexing S3 buckets.

 🔴 &nbsp;**Crawl Directory(s)**: **s3://_bucketname_** where **bucketname** is the actual name of the S3 bucket desired for indexing, in this example, the bucket name is **dps-offload**: